 1. Admire the Windsor Castle from… outside

-It is totally OK if you don’t visit Windsor Castle while in Windsor.
+yes, this is one of the most famous landmarks in England, but it is totally OK if you don’t visit Windsor Castle while in Windsor.
 Don’t feel like you have to see it from inside – the views are much better from a perspective!
 Plus, spending £23.50 on a ticket to see old rooms is not everybody’s cup of tea.

 Unless you are under 5, then you can visit the castle for free.
 I know, that’s a proper royal gesture!
 Otherwise, you will be better off, spending it on an afternoon tea! 😉